 The third week of your comfort experience would start on Monday by a visit to Kintamani – a volcanic area after having your breakfast.
-Once you reach Kintamani, you will be able to enjoy the views of beautiful Batur mountain landscapes and spice plantations.
+Once you reach Kintamani, you will be able to enjoy the views of the beautiful Batur mountain landscapes and spice plantations.
 You will then come back to your accommodation for dinner.

 You will start your day by going to Southern Bali after breakfast and then you will be visiting Jimbaran Beach and the Turtle conservation site in Serangan.
 After the visit you will have lunch and spend the rest of the time in the beach, freely.

 On Friday, you will enjoy a Balinese Massage after having breakfast.
-Since it would be the last day of your program, you will also have a farewell party at the house centre after lunch.
+Since it would be the last day of your program, you will also have a farewell party at the house center after lunch.

 Bali is a tropical country with occasional violent storms and heavy rains .
 During such times, the above schedule may be subject to change.